natarajan-k/explore-http-gw/README.md

 # HTTP Gateway

+Explore using HTTP-Gateway to transfer files to Faspex5/HSTS.
+To see good results, the HTTP Gateway should be installed close to the user computer.
+Otherwise, you can still see functionality but not performance.

 Diagram below shows a typical setup of HTTP gateway with Faspex and HSTS (with and without HTTP Gateway.
 ![](images/image2.jpg)